 Our present is stranger than most movies.
 How’s that changing the way I watch them?

-The new Captain America, Brave New World, stars Anthony Mackie as Steve Rogers’ successor.
+Captain America: Brave New World stars Anthony Mackie as Steve Rogers’ successor.
 It’s been released after a few delays and re-shoots.
-The result is a mid-film that should’ve been released directly in Disney+ instead of IMAX theaters.
-It’s a mess of non-sensical plot and bad CGI.
+The result is a mid-film that should’ve been released directly on Disney+ instead of IMAX theaters.
+It’s a mess of a nonsensical plot and bad CGI.
 I call Giancarlo Esposito the cilantro of movies and series.
 Cause he makes everything better.
 Well, not even he could save the new MCU film.

 Everything said is not new or is an individual opinion.
 This has been one of the worst-reviewed Marvel movies ever.
 Interestingly enough, I saw Harrison Ford as President Ross turning into Red Hulk and asked myself, “We got a pathetic, hypersensitive POTUS in real life.
 He’s our Orange Hulk, and we see the news for free.”
 This begs the question: Is our current political and social situation affecting how we watch movies?